openmpf/openmpf.github.io/docs/docs/Packaging-and-Registering-a-Component.md

 Example:
 `"sourceLanguage" : "c++"`

-<h3>pathName</h3>
-Required.
+<h3>batchLibrary</h3>
+Optional.
+At least one of `batchLibrary` or `streamLibrary` must be provided.

-For C++ components, this contains the name of the Component Executable that will be used to run the component.
-Generally, this is `amq_detection_component` (where “amq” stands for ActiveMQ) for all C++ detection components.
+For C++ components, this contains the full path to the Component Logic shared object library used for batch processing once the component is deployed.

-For Java components, this contains the path to the jar which contains the component implementation.
+For Java components, this contains the name of the jar which contains the component implementation used for batch processing.

 Example (C++):
-`"pathName" : "amq_detection_component"`
+`"batchLibrary" : "${MPF_HOME}/plugins/SampleComponent/lib/libbatchSampleComponent.so`

 Example (Java):
-`"pathName" : "sample-component-0.1.0.jar"`
+`"batchLibrary" : "batch-sample-component-1.0.0.jar"`

-<h3>launchArgs</h3>
-C++: Required.
-Java: Required; can be empty.

-Holds the command line arguments in string format that should be passed to the Component Executable when it is launched.
+<h3>streamLibrary</h3>
+Optional.
+At least one of `batchLibrary` or `streamLibrary` must be provided.

-For C++ detection components the one and only argument should be the full path to the Component Logic shared object library.
-The library must reside in a location that is accessible by each of the machines on which the component is deployed.
+For C++ components, this contains the full path to the Component Logic shared object library used for stream processing once the component is deployed.

-For Java detection components, this can be empty.
+For Java components, this contains the name of the jar which contains the component implementation used for stream processing.

 Example (C++):
-`"launchArgs" : ["${MPF_HOME}/plugins/SampleComponent/lib/libsampleComponent.so"]`
+`"streamLibrary" : "${MPF_HOME}/plugins/SampleComponent/lib/libstreamSampleComponent.so`

 Example (Java):
-`"launchArgs" : []`
+`"streamLibrary" : "stream-sample-component-1.0.0.jar"`

 <h3>environmentVariables</h3>
 Required; can be empty.